EeshaanJain/new_website/_pages/about.md

 ---

 Whoever is viewing this, hello!
 Hope you are doing well!<br>
-I have a keen interest in Machine Learning - related to optimization, graph neural networks and impactful and fair learning.
-I am currently working under Prof. [Abir De](https://abir-de.github.io/) at IIT Bombay, and interning with Prof. [Vikas Garg](https://research.aalto.fi/en/persons/vikas-garg) at Aalto University.
+I have a keen interest in Machine Learning surrounding applications of geometric learning to life sciences.
+Previously, I have worked on optimization, graph neural networks and impactful and fair learning.
+I am currently working under Prof. [Abir De](https://abir-de.github.io/) and Prof. [Soumen Charkabarti](https://www.cse.iitb.ac.in/~soumen/) on notions of graph similarity, and combinatorial optimization at IIT Bombay, and interning with Prof. [Vikas Garg](https://research.aalto.fi/en/persons/vikas-garg) at Aalto University.

 > **Publications** <br>